 1. Only three players have ever repeated as Masters champion: Jack Nicklaus, Nick Faldo and Tiger Woods.
-So a Jordan Spieth win is unlikely.
+So a Danny Willett win is unlikely.

 2. American-born and foreign-born players have alternated as winners in the last six Masters.
-Spieth won last year to end that skid, then Danny Willett started it all over again.
+Spieth won in 2015 to end that skid, then Danny Willett started it all over again.
 So, it's a bit of a toss up.
 However, Americans have dominated on the PGA Tour this season.
 Just 7 of 20 PGA Tour events this season were won by foreign-born players and only two of the last nine.

 3. This is going to be a top-heavy year at the Masters.
 Sleepers are a BAD pick in one-and-done.